Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Introduction

-The aim of this paper is to provide a unified framework for \emph{injectivity} of a network where the kinetics only are restricted by an influence specification.
+The aim of this paper is to provide a computationally tractable determinant criterion for \emph{injectivity} of a network for different classes of kinetics.
 Injectivity refers to injectivity of the species formation rate function that governs the dynamical behavior of the system.
-If this function is injective for the allowed kinetics then the system, or network, does not have the capacity for multiple positive steady states.
+If this function is injective for the allowed kinetics then the system does not have the capacity for multiple positive steady states.
 The idea of injectivity was introduced by Craciun and Feinberg \cite{craciun-feinbergI}, but it is also underlying previous work on the preclusion of multistationarity \cite{soule}.
-We show that injectivity of an interaction network is closely related to injectivity of an interaction network taken with \emph{power-law kinetics} \cite{hornjackson,clarke-SNA}.
+We show that injectivity of a network is closely related to injectivity of a network taken with \emph{power-law kinetics} \cite{hornjackson,clarke-SNA}.
 Power-law kinetics generalize mass-action kinetics and confer greater flexibility to the form of the rate functions than mass-action kinetics.
-Savageau \cite{savageau} emphasizes the importance of power-law kinetics and the closely related fractal kinetics in biochemistry but their importance outside biology for modeling purposes is also well documented \cite{anderson-may,stroud}.
-Both are based on a power-law formalism and it can be argued that they provide approximations to kinetics in general \cite{savageau}.
-The latter is also exemplified in our work.
+Savageau \cite{savageau} emphasizes the importance of power-law kinetics in biochemistry but their importance outside biology for modeling purposes is also well documented \cite{anderson-may,stroud}.
+It can be argued that power-law kinetics provide approximations to kinetics in general \cite{savageau}, which is also exemplified in our work.